 Replacement Goldfish: Played with.
 Both Cary and his brother Scylla had crushes on Kaidan and she wound up dating Scylla.
 When Scylla was killed by the Plutonian and Cary left alive, Cary expected this to come into play so he and Kaidan would start dating, especially when he becomes The Survivor.
 It doesn't.
 Particularly not when Kaidan discovers Scylla is still alive and begins searching for him.
 This might be one of the many reasons why Cary is deliberately avoiding finding out where his brother is.

 The Reveal Prompts Romance: The Plutonian was going for this, except that his girlfriend became so upset that he had lied to her all this time that she immediately broke up with him.
 One of the main differences between him and Superman.
 Superman isn't the kind of Psychopathic Manchild who would naturally assume that Lois Lane would be thrilled about being lied to all those years.
 Empathy and maturity would have gone a long way in that delicate situation.
+Then again, Plutonian pursued his girlfriend by actually entering the radio station because of her; on Superman's case, Lois happened to work at The Daily Planet before any romance sprang, making Plutonian's case all the creepier.

 Rule of Cool: Kaidan's superpower is the art of telling ghost stories.
 The characters in said stories are souls of samurai and Feudal warriors.
 It's awesome.
 She can now summon the spirits of superheroes and open a path through the underworld.Double awesome.
 Even Qubit is surprised by this (not mentioning he's the one that figures it out for Kaidan), and this is a dude than can create technological wonders out of thin air!